vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 A stop order submission can be made (stop loss or take profit are probably both just called a stop order internally).

-* Stop order submissions must include either a trigger price OR trailing stop distance (which can be a number or % from the reference price) in addition to a normal order submission.
+* Stop order submissions must include either a trigger price OR trailing stop distance as a % move from the reference price in addition to a normal order submission.

 * Stop order submissions must include a trigger direction.
 Direction may be _rises above_ or _falls below_.